MAGC Spring Conference 2026

 Fostering strategic thinking skills in our students is vital as educational demands increase.
 This session will explore how integrating coding into the K-12 classroom can be a powerful tool for cultivating these essential abilities.
 Beyond simply learning syntax, coding provides a dynamic platform for students to develop problem-solving, analytical, and critical thinking skills, all crucial components of strategic thinking.
 Participants will discover how meaningful coding experiences can teach technical skills and empower students to become effective problem-solvers.

-Dr. Valeria Jackson and Dr. Precious Moon
+Dr. Precious Moon

-Strategies for Teaching Gifted Learners...."Maximizing Skill, Will and Thrill"
+Strategies for Teaching Gifted Learners ....
+"Maximizing Skill, Will and Thrill"

 Gifted students are capable of thinking at a level that goes beyond the usual expectations for their age, but they need an educational environment that offers both intellectual stimulation and emotional support to flourish.
 By providing opportunities for deep learning and fostering their natural curiosity, we can support gifted and talented students realize their full potential.
 Join us for this interactive session where we will explore strategies you can implement in your classroom on Monday including utilizing Depth of Knowledge questioning strategy and utilizing Project Based Learning to extend lessons.